cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 :::

 ::: warning
-**Before bonding Atoms, please read the [delegator faq](https://cosmos.network/resources/delegators) to understand the risk and responsabilities involved with delegating**
+**Before bonding Atoms, please read the [delegator faq](https://cosmos.network/resources/delegators) to understand the risk and responsibilities involved with delegating**
 :::

 ::: warning